TAKT-R-D/design-pattern/architecture/index.md

+---
+sidebar_label: Introduction
+pagination_label: The Map of Software Architecture
+---

-# 🧩 The Map of Software Architecture
+# The Map of Software Architecture

 This site aims to provide a "map" for systematically understanding software architecture.
 Architecture is not a single concept but a domain where multiple design layers overlap, making it difficult to grasp the big picture.
 This site organizes them and provides guidelines for understanding their interrelationships.